michaelb/sniprun/README.md

 While both shorthands and \<Plug> are here to stay, **please use the `<Plug>` style ones in your mappings** or if using from another plugin.

-Bonus; with Plug mappings, if you also have Tim Pope's [vim-repeat](https://github.com/tpope/vim-repeat), you can repeat a SnipRun with "`.`"  .